 Sea transportation is another important way of commuting in Istanbul, since the city is divided on two continents.
 Besides private passenger boats, also local municipality boats carry passengers from one side to the other.
 There are regular passenger ferries and also fast ferries operating between the shores of the Bosphorus.

-For the public transportation in Istanbul, people use special coins or mostly "smart card" (Istanbul Kart or Akbil) system with a chip inside, this brings many savings for connections between different types of public transportation.
-The use of the smart ticket has been encouraged, over 80% of passengers now use this electronic ticket.
+For the public transportation in Istanbul, people use special coins or mostly "smart card" (Istanbul Kart) system with an electronic chip inside, this brings many savings for connections between different types of public transportation.
+The use of the smart ticket has been encouraged, over 80% of passengers now use this electronic cards.